Karen Bass: George Floyd Justice in Policing Act

 After the murder of George Floyd and massive nationwide protests, Bass and Representative Jerry Nadler co-authored the George Floyd Justice in Policing Act of 2020, aimed at restraining police practices such as chokeholds, carotid holds, and no-knock warrants, and making it easier to prosecute police if they break the law.

 The bill passed the Democratic-controlled House of Representatives on a mostly party-line vote of 220–212, but not the evenly divided Senate amid opposition from Republicans.
 Negotiations between Republican and Democratic senators on a reform bill collapsed in September 2021.

 Personal life

 From 1980 to 1986, Bass was married to Jesus Lechuga.
-Following their divorce, Bass and Lechuga jointly raised their daughter and her siblings, Bass's four stepchildren, Scythia, Omar, Yvette, and Ollin.
+Following their divorce, Bass and Lechuga jointly raised their daughter and her siblings, Bass's four stepchildren.
 Her daughter, Emilia Bass-Lechuga, and son-in-law, Michael Wright, were killed in a car crash in 2006.
+Bass worships at a Baptist church.